Last Updated on 12 June 2024 by Cycloscope

 A good seat pack should be totally waterproof and solidly anchored to its mounting points, to prevent them from swaying from side to side.

-Backpacking saddle bags usually feature external straps and cords to secure additional gear, great for shoes, and to have a raincoat handy.
+Backpacking saddle bags usually feature external straps and cords to secure additional gear, great for shoes, and for having a raincoat handy.

 Please be extra careful when packing a large bikepacking seat pack.
 Make sure it is packed tightly and put the heavier items closer to the seat post, to avoid the risk of it sagging down and wearing on the rear tire.